suyashh94/ResNet50-SIGNS/README.md

 # ResNet50-SIGNS
-This has a detailed implementation of ResNet50 architecture from scratch in keras to identify signs of numbers
+This has a detailed implementation of ResNet50 architecture from scratch in keras to identify signs of numbers with the accuracy of 95%.